Shopify/prettier-plugin-liquid/README.md

 ## Liquid that can't be prettier

-Like the [Ember/Handlebars plugin](https://prettier.io/blog/2021/05/09/2.3.0.html#:~:text=The%20feature%20is,under%20the%20hood.), this prettier plugin only supports a _subset_ of Liquid.
-One that can be turned into a tree.
+Like the [Ember/Handlebars plugin](https://prettier.io/blog/2021/05/09/2.3.0.html#:~:text=The%20feature%20is,under%20the%20hood.), this prettier plugin only supports a _subset_ of Liquid: Liquid that can be turned into a tree.

-The most common use case that isn't supported is opening HTML tags inside a liquid if without closing it (and vice-versa):
+A common use case that isn't supported is opening HTML tags inside a Liquid block without closing it (and vice-versa):

 ```liquid
 // not supported